Notes inégales: England in the Classical Period

-Metrical exactitude in musical performance also guarantees that most music is only heard but not listened to.
-It is the embodiment of slavishness in music, i.e. the music is the slave of the beat when it should be its master, exactly the opposite of what C.P.E.
-Bach suggested when he wrote that one should "endeavor to avoid everything mechanical and slavish.
-Play from the soul, not like a trained bird."

-This technique is especially challenging in its application, because musicians today are so rigidly trained in metrical regularity.
-Yet, like the beating of the heart, the musical pulse needs to fluctuate in speed as the emotional content of the music fluctuates.
-Like the natural shifting accents in speech, musical accents need to shift according to the meaning being expressed.
-To feel perfect, music must be metrically imperfect...

 Present day

 Jazz

 A similar practice to notes inégales occurs from the 20th century to the present day, in jazz, although the term "swung note" is used by jazz musicians and listeners.
 Indeed, it is so universally understood that a stream of eighth notes is to be rendered unequally that the phrase "straight eighths" is used whenever a jazz arranger wants a performer to play eighth notes evenly.
 In jazz practice, in addition, it is common for the notes not only to differ in duration but in intensity.
 Swung eighths written on the beat are generally read as a pair of triplet eighth-notes tied together, while notes written on off-beats are played as single triplet eighth notes.
 Therefore, the underlying rhythmic grid to most jazz music is an eighth note triplet pattern.
 Most musicians don't do the math involved in playing notes, instead simply feeling an uneven subdivision.
 Occasionally, sixteenth notes are swung and played fitting into a thirtysecond-note triplet grid.

 The similarity to the rule of 17th-century France is striking, in that jazz is organized in rhythmic layers, with chord changes often at the level of the bar or half-bar, followed by a quarter-note beat, and an eighth-note level in which notes are played freely, and almost always unevenly.
 Some scholars (2) have speculated a connection by way of the influence of French music in New Orleans on early jazz styles.